 Safe work procedures

-- For all WHS hazards with a hazard score of 13 and above (high and above), safe work procedures (formerly SWMS) shall be created and maintained as per the WHS documentation procedure.
+- For all WHS hazards with a hazard score of 13 and above (high and above), safe work procedures (formerly SWMS) are created and maintained as per the WHS documentation procedure.

-- The safe operating procedures shall contain references to:
+- The safe operating procedures contain references to: